oroinc/documentation/commerce/cloud/security.rst

 Connecting to the Production OroCloud Environment Using VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OroCloud support team can provide individual maintenance access (using SSH2 protocol) to the production instance hosts for your company’s authorized IT support.
+The OroCloud support team will provide individual maintenance access (using SSH2 protocol) via VPN to the production instance hosts for your company’s authorized IT support.

 .. warning:: Please avoid sharing access credentials, as this violates the information security best practices and standards, including PCI-DSS.

 To gain access, a customer needs to send the request to Oro's customer support portal (Oro Inc. Support Desk).

-.. may be more info
+See how to connect VPN in your operating system in the :ref:`Connect OroCloud VPN <cloud_connect_vpn>` topic.

 DDoS Protection
 ~~~~~~~~~~~~~~~